nealfwilliams/Checkers/README.md

 If you start a multiple-jump, you must keep jumping until it is impossible to do so.
 In order to initiate multi-jump, enter the directions of the jumps in order.

-Don't any commands that are too stupid or the game will crash.
+Don't enter any commands that are too stupid or the game will crash.

 Example moves: